Danzowo/bet-tracker/README.md

 # bet-tracker
-Manage all your bets in one page
+Manage all your bets in a single page :)